awsdocs/amazon-lex-developer-guide/doc_source/ex-book-trip-create-lambda-function.md

    1. Choose **Save and test**\.

-   1. Verify that the Lambda function successfully executed\.
+   1. Verify that the Lambda function ran successfully\.
 The response in this case matches the Amazon Lex response model\.

    1. Repeat the step\.
 This time you choose the **Amazon Lex Book Car** from the **Sample event template** list\.
 The Lambda function processes the car reservation\.